Cypressor/isupervision/README.md

 ## Troubleshooting:

 ### Logger prints out "node.exe cannot be found" during the first time of building the project in IntelliJ:
-vaadin is probably failing to install npm.
+the framework is probably failing to install npm.
 To resolve this issue please try the following:

 try to install node.js and npm: